 |Sun Exposure||Full sun|

-Drought-tolerant Caper Bushes have a deep root system and foliage that finds and retain moisture easily.
-When you first plant them, they will need more frequent watering to allow them to establish.
-After this, minimal watering will be needed.
-It's vital to ensure they don't get too much moisture.
-You can kill off Caper Bushes if they're left in standing water.
+Caper bushes have a deep root system and foliage that finds and retain moisture easily.
+When you first plant them, they will need more frequent watering in order to establish themselves in your landscape.
+After this, only minimal watering will be necessary and the plant will become drought-tolerant.

 Temperature and Humidity

-An established Caper Bush can thrive in highly infertile soil and won't need additional feeding.
-For the first couple of years, while the plant is still young, feeding a weak, slow-release fertilizer solution a few times through the spring and summer could be beneficial.
+An established caper bush can thrive in highly infertile soil and won't need additional feeding.
+However, for the first couple of years, while the plant is still young, feeding with a slow-release fertilizer solution a few times in the spring and summer can be beneficial.

-Many people opt to buy a young caper bush from a nursery.
-The dormant seeds of this plant are well-known for being tricky to germinate.
-If you want to give it a try, soaking the seeds for 24 hours produces better results than sowing them dry.
-If the seeds aren't fresh, they will also need a period of cold stratification.
-The seeds should be kept moist, sealed and refrigerated for at least a couple of months.
+Many gardeners opt to buy a young caper bush from a nursery, as the dormant seeds from the plant are known for being tricky to germinate.
+If you want to give it a try, begin by soaking the seeds for 24 hours.
+If the seeds aren't fresh, they will also need a period of cold stratification—the seeds should be kept moist, sealed, and refrigerated for at least a couple of months.

-After the stratification process is complete, make sure that you give the seeds a further 24 hour soaking in warm water before sowing them.
-The medium you sow the seeds into should be loose, very well-draining and moist.
-Although germination can start around a month after sowing, it can take up to three months.
+After the stratification process is complete, make sure that you give the seeds an additional 24 hours soaking in warm water before sowing them.
+The medium you choose to sow the seeds in should be loose, well-draining, and moist.
+Although germination can start around a month after sowing, it can also take up to three months.

-Great care should be taken when transplanting the seedlings.
-They don't take kindly to having their roots disturbed.
-Overly hot or cold temperatures are also problematic.
-Until they're well-established, they should be kept out of direct hot sun and covered or housed indoors if temperatures are lower.
+Great care should be taken when transplanting delicate seedlings—they don't take kindly to having their roots disturbed.
+Overly hot or cold temperatures are also problematic, and seedings should be kept out of direct sunlight or housed indoors during colder temperatures until they're well-established.